 - SAFE FOR DOGS, CATS OF ALL AGES WHEN USED AS DIRECTED.
 Gentle enough to use on puppies, kittens, and senior pets when used as directed.
 Powerful enough to fully eliminate pests on the skin and fur.
 Safe to use around the entire family, and kid-safe, when used as directed.
 Mom owned, Mom approved.

 - 3-IN-1 PLANT POWERED SOLUTION.
 For dogs, cats, and home!
 A home remedy that kills fleas throughout the house on carpet, furniture, bedding, and flooring.
 Also a repellent in pet environments like dog kennels or cat condos.
-Invigorating Cedar scent freshens homes.
+Invigorating Lemongrass scent freshens homes.

 The Ultimate Buying Guide: Keeping Your Canine Companion Bug-Free